Does any of this sound familiar?

 - “Stop making excuses.
 This should be easy for you.”

 - “You’re not working towards your full potential.”

 When you’re exposed to an environment that repeatedly nitpicks at your neurodivergent tendencies, it reinforces the idea that you need “fixing” — that you’re not living your life “correctly”.
 This kind of conditioning nurtures feelings of insecurity, self-doubt, anxiety, and depression.

 We live in a society that values a person’s unique strengths… as long as they don’t require support for their struggles.
-In other words, gifted adults with ADHD (and/or autism, OCD, learning disabilities, etc.) are set up — from the very beginning — to struggle their way through a neurotypical society.
+In other words, gifted adults with ADHD (or autism, OCD, learning disabilities, etc.) are set up from the beginning to struggle through a neurotypical society.

 It’s essential to acknowledge the other side of the coin with 2e.
 We need to accommodate the challenges while also bolstering the strengths.
 Let’s change the conversation and work to build healthy support systems for twice exceptional adults to thrive — not just survive.

 What’s important here is to redefine the label of being twice exceptional and adopt a strength-based approach.
 Julie Skolnick, M.A., J.D, secretary of the Maryland Superintendent’s Gifted & Talented Advisory Council, states, “self-esteem lies in the foundation for success,” which is why it’s critical to adopt practices that build you up.
 Here are just some of the ways to build solid support for 2e adults:

 1. Free yourself from labels.

 The labels that you believed defined your worth during childhood do not define you as an adult.
 You are not your neurodiverse challenges.
 You are not your intellect, either.